krevanth/ZAP/README.md

 #### 1.4.1.
 Big and Little Endian

 ZAP supports little endian byte ordering or BE-32 big endian byte ordering.
+The endianness is fixed by a parameter.
+The appropriate bit in CP15 that indicates endianness is read-only, and reflects the parameter set during synthesis.

 #### 1.4.2.
 26-Bit Architecture